Botanical Name: Rossioglossum grande

 Rossioglossum grande orchids are also known as Odontoglossum grande and sometimes labeled with that name.

 These tropical orchids are epiphytic and have fat, egg-shaped pseudobulbs.
 A pair of long, narrow arching leaves grow from each pseudobulb.
+Young leaves are often speckled with brown -- this is normal, though many may mistake those brown spots for an insect infestation.

 Origin: Southern Mexico and Guatemala